taybro23/AboveBoard_MS4/README.md

 -	Order summary that shows the product info that the user will be purchasing
 -	Delivery form that allows users to input a name, email address and their delivery details
 -	Payment input using Stripe
--	Back To Bag buttons that takes the user back to the shopping bag so they can amend their order
+-	Back To Bag button that takes the user back to the shopping bag so they can amend their order
 -	Complete Order Securely button that allows the user to process their order.
 This processes their payment method and completes the order
 -	Text warning alerting the user that payment WILL be taken upon completing their order